Siân Welby: Television

+On 22 January 2024, Welby made her debut as a co-presenter on ITV1 magazine show This Morning.

 Radio

-Since January 2017, Welby has hosted her own national radio show on Heart every Monday to Thursday from 7pm to 10 pm.
+Since January 2017, Welby has hosted her own national radio show on Heart every Monday to Thursday from 7 pm to 10 pm.
 In July 2018, she took over the Sunday morning breakfast show from Stephen Mulhern and Emma Willis.
-In 2017, she teamed up with Ed Sheeran to record a kazoo cover of his hit 'Shape of You' live on air.
-She has a personalised written thank you note from Sheeran framed in her house.
-On 20 March 2020, it was announced that Welby would join Capital Breakfast with Roman Kemp which is fronted by Kemp and co-hosted by Sonny Jay as a replacement for Vick Hope who left on 21 February 2020.
+In 2017, she teamed up with Ed Sheeran to record a kazoo cover of his hit "Shape of You" live on air.
+She has a personalised a written thank you note from Sheeran framed in her house.
+On 20 March 2020, it was announced that Welby would join Capital Breakfast with Roman Kemp and co-hosted by Sonny Jay as a replacement for Vick Hope who left on 21 February 2020.
+In 2019 she covered The Sky VIP Official Big Top 40 on Capital and Heart.
+On 26 March 2021, Welby beat the Guinness World Record for the most sounds recognised in a minute.
+Welby will remain with Capital Breakfast following Kemp and Jay's departure and replaced by Jordan North and Chris Stark in April 2024.